Arthur Morris/BIRDS AS ART

 What’s Up?

-This blog past makes twenty days in a row with a new blog post.
-This one took about 2 1/2 hours to prepare.
+This blog past makes thirty-five days in a row with a new blog post.
+It took more than two hours to prepare.
 Please remember …

 Please Remember